draptik/2023-modern-linux-cli-tools/presentation/slides.md

 ---

-# Understanding new Code Repsoitories
+# Understanding new Code Repositories

 ### cloc